ChanMeng666/english-redefine/README.md

 ```

 5. Open [http://localhost:3000](http://localhost:3000) to view the application

-## Documentation
-For more detailed documentation in Chinese, please see [README.zh-CN.md](./README.zh-CN.md)

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.